karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 This document defines a vendor-independent mechanism of signalling to the primary server that a new file is to be created for the zone and populated with basic minimal initial zone data.

-The scope of this document is confined to the initial provisioning of the zone file on the primary server, and optional signalling of initial DNSSEC policy or configuration (see {{dnssecConsideration}}).
+The scope of this document is confined to the initial provisioning of the zone file on the primary server.

 Broader provisioning of the base nameserver configuration is beyond the scope of this document.